-First, trading is a profession that appears deceptively easy, but in reality aspiring traders are attempting to achieve what 90% of seasoned mutual fund managers never consistently attain; namely to “beat” the market year after year.
-(About 1/3 beat the market each year, but few sustain that pace the following year.)
+First, trading appears deceptively easy, but in reality you are attempting to achieve what 90% of seasoned mutual fund managers never attain; namely, to “beat” the market consistently.

-Second, trading is a profession where one is wrong almost half the time.
-Furthermore, the ability to admit one is wrong is a critical asset, without which no progress can be made.
+Second, trading is a profession where one is wrong a lot.
+If you lack the ability to admit you are wrong in a timely manner, you will suffer.
 Unfortunately, this is a skill few have ever practiced in the business world or in academia, which is why CEOs and Nobel Prize winners tend to make poor traders.

-Third, trading is a profession where one’s interactions with the market are mediated 100% by one’s personality.
-Most traders eagerly prepare for their daily confrontation with the market, but few take the time to sufficiently prepare for the daily confrontation with their own internal reactions to price action and trading results.
+Third, trading is a profession where one’s perception of the market is invisibly mediated by one’s personality.
+Few traders take the time to overcome their own predictable reactions to their trading results, especially losses.

 This site will help guide you toward solutions to these three trader issues and more.

-Markets are “efficient” at one thing: separating day traders from their capital.
-It’s sad but true; studies show that only the top 15% of active traders make significant money in any one year and only the top 4% of day traders are consistent performers year to year.
+Markets are “efficient” at only one thing: separating day traders from their capital.
+It’s sad but true; studies show that only the top 15% of active traders make significant money in any one year and only the top 4% of day traders are consistent performers for two years in a row.

-There is a great deal of free information about online trading on this site.
-Take your time to browse and educate yourself.
-Before you leave, be sure to Download my free 20-page report from the top of the sidebar detailing how the Top 4% of day traders make a living at the expense of the other 96%.
+The results are a bell curve, but it’s the losers who fill out the bell shape.
+Before you leave, be sure to Download my free 16-page report from the top of the sidebar detailing how the Top 4% of day traders make a living at the expense of the other 96%.

 Presumably you are visiting this site because you are aware that something about your daytrading needs fixing.
 It is usually a combination of one’s Method and one’s Mindset, because they are inter-dependent.

 A poor Method with no real edge will quickly undermine your Mindset.
 Similarly, a toxic Mindset will render even the very best Methods ineffective.
-In my daytrading coaching program, we evaluate both elements.
+In my daytrading coaching program, we evaluate both elements and fix where necessary.

-Trading in the Zone is the title of one of Mark Douglas’ excellent books on the psychology of trading.
-“The Zone” is a state of focused attention and self-control in which we are responsive but not overly reactive; disciplined but not rigid, vigilant but not afraid.
+Trading in the Zone, by Mark Douglas, is an excellent book on the psychology of trading.
+“The Zone” Mark refers to is a state of focused attention and self-control in which we are responsive, but not overly reactive; disciplined, but not rigid; vigilant, but not afraid.
 In sports psychology we call it “Flow.”

-In order to maintain this state of mind when actually day trading, a trader must master three skills.
+In order to find the Zone and maintain it when one is actually day trading, a trader must master three skills.